Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 ### onGameOver()
 Triggered when you're in a game over screen or health is equal to zero.
 Add `return Function_Stop` if you don't want to go to the game-over screen.

-If not, use `return Function_Continue` if you wan't to access the game-over screen.
+If not, use `return Function_Continue` if you want to access the game-over screen.

 ### onGameOverConfirm(retry)
 Triggered when you press the retry button on the game-over screen.